JolandaKwinkelenberg/fitnessefixtures/README.md

 [Start Workflow example](https://gist.github.com/jacbeekers/2dd0c97d2b3f98457a1223af83341a09)

 ## FitNesse Configuration
-Fixture rely on various parameters that need to be set up in properties files.
+Fixtures rely on various parameters that need to be set up in properties files.
 Not all fixtures use all properties files.

 ### Fixture: StartWorkflow
 * properties files used